 As man progressed from the Stone Age to the Bronze Age and then, to the Iron Age, blade technology has both proliferated and advanced.
 As a result, various cities around the world such a Solingen, Germany, Toledo, Spain, and Sheffield, England became widely known as cutlery manufacturing centers.
 This drew artisans from around the world to live, study, and work there.

-Knives are often purpose specific tools and bladesmiths have long recognized the need for specialized knife designs.
-As a result there are now such a wide range of knife types and blade steels to choose from that it is sometimes difficult for a person to wade through all of the available designs to find the perfect knife for their particular needs.
+Knives are often purpose specific tools and bladesmiths have long recognized the need for specialized designs.
+Now such a wide range of blade types and steels to choose from that it is sometimes difficult for a person to wade through all of the available designs to find the perfect knife for their particular needs.

 As a consequence of modernization, many of the jobs that men held in the past that required them to carry large, folding, "working knives" are now nonexistent.